What does it cost?

 - Independently completed projects or presentations

-- Year-long course must have ¼ of the required work submitted (example: 4/16 lessons turned in)
+- Year-long courses must have ¼ of the required work submitted (example: 4/16 lessons turned in)

 - Portfolio: Samples that show a student’s performance with assistance